pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 5. (Optional) Set up TLS with `./init-letsencrypt.bash`.
 Answer the prompts as needed.
 If you want to test LE first with staging before getting a real cert, change `staging=0` to `staging=1` in this script.
-6. Load the passwords into your shell: `. ./site.profile`
-7. `docker-compose up -d` and your Hockeypuck should be live.
+6. `docker-compose up -d` and your Hockeypuck should be live.

 # Configuration